by John Middendorf

 The mathematical equation for a logarithmic spiral is R=beaØ.
 To draw a logarithmic spiral curve, plot points along the curve, and connect the dots.
 All you need is a calculator with trigonometric functions, and a sheet of graph paper.

-In the equation above, R equals the radius of the curve at a given point; b is a scaling factor and can be chosen arbitrarily; e is the natural log (=2.718); a is the sine of the camming angle; and Ø is the angle of the radius (in radians).
+In the equation above, R equals the radius of the curve at a given point; b is a scaling factor and can be chosen arbitrarily; e is the natural log (=2.718); a is 1 over the tan of the camming angle; and Ø is the angle of the radius (in radians).
 R and Ø determine points on a curve plotted in polar coordinates; for a given Ø , R can be calculated and the point (R, Ø) can be plotted.
 Alternatively, we can use (x,y) coordinates (allowing us to use normal graph paper) to plot points along the logarithmic spiral curve.
-To do this, first create a chart as shown in figure 5.
 The conversion factor of Ø from degrees to radians is: Ø(radians) = 2/360 x Ø(degrees).
 Pi () is equal to 3.1416.

 The x and y values can be plotted and connected creating a curve as in figure 6.
 Once the curve is plotted, the axle hole must be drilled at the origin (x,y = 0,0); material must be added around the hole.
 To create smoother curves, create a chart with more values of Ø and plot more points.
-To create curves with differing cam angles, substitute the desired camming angle in the equation a=sin(Y).
+To create curves with differing cam angles, substitute the desired camming angle by varying a (a=1/tan of cam angle).

 Determining camming angles of an actual cam.